YanZhuangNanjing/yanzhuangnanjing.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral research fellow at NIH Clinical Center under Dr. Ronald Summers guidance.
-My research focuses on the large-scale medical imaging analysis and medical computer vision.
-I got my PhD from Imaging and Data Science Lab under Prof. Gustavo Rohde guidance at University of Virginia.
-From 2021-2022, I did a research internship with Cardiovascular Imaging team at Siemens Healthineers, Princeton, NJ.
+My main research focuses on large-scale medical imaging analysis and medical computer vision.
+I got my PhD from Imaging and Data Science Lab under Prof. Gustavo Rohde guidance at University of Virginia in 2022.
+From 2021-2022, I did a research internship with the Cardiovascular Imaging Team at Siemens Healthineers, Princeton, NJ.
 Previously, I was a research associate @ ESC Lab under Prof. Wenyao Xu guidance from 2014-2015, University at Buffalo.
 I got my M.S. degree from University at Buffalo.

 <!---